 AdriaPAN is a growing network with a great potential for joining efforts in environmental protection, sustainable development.

 10 Italian Protected Areas, both marine and coastal, initially signed the Cerrano Charter, the founding act of AdriaPAN.
-The number has now doubled.
-It counts over 20 members from all countries bordering the Adriatic Sea, and more than 30 associated organizations (institutions, NGOs, businesses, etc.) interested in collaborating on AdriaPAN initiatives.
+Now the number has increased.
+It counts about 40 members from all countries bordering the Adriatic Sea, and more than 30 associated organizations (institutions, NGOs, businesses, etc.) interested in collaborating on AdriaPAN initiatives.

 Joining the network is free and the only requirement is to officially subscribe the Cerrano Charter, to achieve the mission herein defined.